fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

    --filter-name "ReadPosRankSumTest5" \
    --filter-expression "ReadPosRankSum < -5.0 || ReadPosRankSum > 5.0"
 ```
-7. `recode_multivcf_after_gatk_2024_new_clean.py` This script takes the genotyped VCF file produced by GATK in step #3 as input and recodes the 'GT' field value as '.' for all sites at which (a) depth of high-quality informative reads < user-defined minimum depth or (b) variant call is supported by < 90% of the high-quality informative reads.
+7. `recode_multivcf_after_gatk_2024_new_clean.py` This script takes the genotyped VCF file, marked with sites that fail the quality filters, produced by GATK in step #6 as input and recodes the 'GT' field value as '.' for all sites at which (a) depth of high-quality informative reads < user-defined minimum depth or (b) variant call is supported by < 90% of the high-quality informative reads.
 It outputs the recoded VCF (which can then be gzipped and indexed using `bgzip` and `tabix -p vcf`) and a csv file with the number of positions failing each of the above filters as well as the total number or missing positions and the total number of variant positions for each sample.
 The genome-wide distribution (obtained after summing over chromosomes 1-11) was plotted using R `ggplot2`.

 ![2022+before2022+2023+ncsu_recoding_stats-1](https://github.com/fmenardo/Bgt_popgen_Europe_2024/assets/90404355/59844197-a2c1-46e0-93e5-da85b9386ce9)